-- While on a conference call, press the Line button to access the Feature Keys menu. - Press the number key that corresponds to the Conferee Selectable Display feature to turn on the LCD indicator.
+- 1. Press the End button. - 2.
+While on a conference call, press the Line button to access the Feature Keys menu. - 3.
+Press the number key that corresponds to the Conferee Selectable Display feature to turn on the liquid crystal display (LCD) indicator.
 Each key press changes the screen to show a different active conferee.